-(xvi) Other income and finance expense
+(xv) Other income and finance expense

 Other income includes interest income on funds invested, dividend income and gains on the disposal of FVTPL financial assets.
-Interest income is recognized as it accrues in the statement of profit and loss, using the effective interest rate method.
+Interest income is recognized as it accrues in the consolidated statement of profit and loss, using the effective interest rate method.

-Dividend income is recognized in the statement of profit and loss on the date that the Company's right to receive payment is established.
+Dividend income is recognized in the consolidated statement of profit and loss on the date that the Group's right to receive payment is established.

-Finance expense includes interest expense on loans, borrowings and lease liabilities.
-Borrowing costs are recognized in the statement of profit and loss using the effective interest rate method.
+Finance expenses includes interest expense on loans, borrowings and lease liabilities.
+Borrowing costs are recognized in the consolidated statement of profit and loss using the effective interest rate method a) Current income tax

-(xvii) Income tax
+(xvi) Income tax

 Income tax comprises current and deferred tax.
-Income tax expense is recognized in the statement of profit and loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.
+Income tax expense is recognized in the consolidated statement of profit and loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.